cue-lang/cuelang.org/hugo/content/en/docs/tutorial/working-with-a-custom-module-registry/index.md

 - cue command
 toc_hide: true
 ---

 ## Introduction

-In this tutorial, you will learn how to create and work with CUE modules, using a custom module registry.
+In this tutorial you will learn how to create and work with CUE modules, using a custom module registry.

-Along the way, you will:
+Along the way you will:

 - Define a module containing a CUE schema
-- Push it to a custom registry
+- Push the module to a custom registry
-- Define a top level module that depends on the above module
+- Define a top level module that depends on the first module
 - Use `cue mod tidy` to automatically add dependencies and their versions to the `module.cue` file
 - Publish a module containing a CUE template that depends on the schema
-- Update the top level module to depend on that
+- Update the top level module to depend on that <!-- TODO: what is "that"? -->
-- Update the schema and its version and update the top level module to depend on the new version
+- Update the schema and its version, and update the top level module to depend on the new version

 {{< info >}}
 This tutorial describes an experimental feature.
 All details are subject to change.